rsfellman/ST557_Project3/test.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+this is a test to see if we are correctly connected to github